Adding more than five Boutiques widgets to a Shop page

 - Again, creating multiple Shop pages in this manner also gives you flexibility to link to each page individually.
 For example, the Shop by Instagram URL might be yourblog.com/shop-by-instagram, allowing you to easily direct readers to the Shop with the products they're looking for.

 Here is an example of the above in action.
-EmPress customer Daryl-Ann Denner applied the Boutiques template to multiple pages on her Hayes theme to better organize her shopping content:
+This EmPress customer applied the Boutiques template to multiple pages on their Hayes theme, to better organize shopping content:

 You get the idea—the options are endless!
 By creating multiple Shop pages, you will better organize your shopping content, which increases the likelihood that users will engage with your affiliate links.